Early-universe constraints on the electron mass: Results and discussion

 which aligns the best-fit point at $\Delta\chi^2=0$ and facilitates a comparison of the relative preference for nearby values of $m_e$.
 For a single parameter, $\Delta\chi^2=1$ and $\Delta\chi^2=4$ correspond to the $1\sigma$ ($68.27\%$) and $2\sigma$ ($95.45\%$) confidence intervals, respectively.

-The individual constraints from $N_{\mathrm{eff}}$, deuterium, and helium-4 are shown in Figs.~\ref{fig:dchi_neff}--\ref{fig:dchi_elio4}.
-The blue (orange) curves correspond to PRIMAT (NACRE II), and the standard value $m_e=0.511~\MeV$ is indicated by a vertical dotted black line.
-The corresponding confidence intervals are summarized in Table~\ref{tab:values}.
+The individual constraints from $N_{\mathrm{eff}}$, deuterium, and helium-4 are shown in the top row panels and in the left bottom row panel of Fig.~\ref{fig:dchi}.
+The blue (orange) curves correspond to PRIMAT (NACRE II) and adopt the LBT \ce{^4He} abundance, while the green (red) curves correspond to PRIMAT (NACRE II) for the PDG \ce{^4He} value.
+The standard value $m_e=0.511~\MeV$ is shown by a vertical dotted black line.
+The corresponding confidence intervals are summarized in Table~\ref{tab:values} and illustrated in Fig.~\ref{fig:me_constraints}.